 What jobs for digital nomads can you do?

 If you’re good with social media you can become a social media manager or virtual assistant.
 Got technical skills?
-You can work remotely as a programmer or developer.
+You can work remotely as a programmer or developer, or even build your own teacher website.
 If you’re creative you can find work online as a graphic designer.
 Or if you know SEO you can offer your services to help people grow their website traffic.
 You may even decide that you want to start a blog!
 And if you don’t have any of these skills?
 Don’t worry!
 Many of these skills can be learned while you travel and there are plenty of other options.

 Being a digital nomad isn’t a conventional way of working.
 You might not have a fixed contract and could often find yourself working in the gig economy.
 As a result of this, many digital nomads you meet along the way will likely have more than one job.
 For example, it’s not uncommon that someone who teaches English abroad could also be a freelance writer whilst working on their own website or blog.
 After all, this is how I got started!